orestis-koutroumpas/Classic-8-Ball-Pool/README.md

    - Click "Generate".
 6. **Build the Project**
    - Open the generated `.sln` file in Visual Studio and build the project.

-## Future Enhancements
-- Enhanced AI for single-player mode.
-- Improved graphics and visual effects.
-- Multiplayer support via network play.

----
-This README provides a structured overview of the project, detailing both the development process and gameplay mechanics.
-Let me know if you'd like any modifications!